Renault Twizy interior, dashboard & comfort

 - 1VerdictAn eye-catching urban runabout with an extrovert nature, the Renault Twizy makes for fun and environmentally friendly city transport

 - 2Range, battery & chargingThe Renault Twizy has a modest range by electric car standards, but it’s quick to charge

-- 5Interior & comfort - currently readingThe Twizy’s perceived comfort depends on whether you’re coming to it from a car or a scooter
+- 5Interior, dashboard & comfort - currently readingThe Twizy’s perceived comfort depends on whether you’re coming to it from a car or a scooter

 - 6Boot space, seating & practicalityThe Twizy should handle enough shopping to make dinner for two